 Show students the first slide, “Across the Continent,” on the PowerPoint presentation.
 Ask them to share what they see and what thoughts come to their minds.
 Help students compare and contrast each side of the track and what it means to them.
-Have several students come to the front and role-play as the Native Americans on horses or settlers on the other side of the track.
+Have several students come to the front and choose a person, animal or object in the print and stand as a frozen silhouette.
 Introduce a drama tool called thought-tracking.
 There are two resources explaining the process in the additional resources section of this lesson.
 The thought-tracking activity should take about five minutes.

 Teacher: Those who have come to the front will choose a character in the picture and then freeze.
 When I tap their shoulders, they should be ready to speak aloud their thoughts, feelings, and reaction to what is happening around them in the role they have taken on.
 As an audience, we are respectful and allow the characters to voice their thoughts without judgement.